rvvincelli/rvvincelli.github.io/_posts/10101-2-3-impala-incremental-updates.md

 ## How to run

 Just fire up your `impala-shell`, `connect` to the `impalad` and issue the statements!
-You can work from the Impala UI provided by [Hue](http://gethue.com/) as well but be careful as you may not see the errors.
+You can work from the Impala UI provided by [Hue](http://gethue.com/) as well but be careful as you may not see eventual errors.

-For batch mode put all of the statements in a text file and run the [--quey-file](http://www.cloudera.com/content/www/en-us/documentation/cdh/5-1-x/Impala/Installing-and-Using-Impala/ciiu_shell_options.html) option.
+For batch mode put all of the statements in a text file and run the [--query-file](http://www.cloudera.com/content/www/en-us/documentation/cdh/5-1-x/Impala/Installing-and-Using-Impala/ciiu_shell_options.html) option.
 In this case the process will abort if query execution errors occur.

 That's * FROM me.here!